List of power stations in Northern Ireland: List

-Tidal Power
+Tidal power

 Northern Ireland was home to the world's first commercially viable tidal stream generator.
-Trials were begun in Scotland then in England, before Marine Current Turbines installed the thousand-tonne SeaGen turbine at the mouth of Strangford Lough.
+Trials were begun in Scotland, then in England, before Marine Current Turbines installed the thousand-tonne SeaGen turbine at the mouth of Strangford Lough.
 The lough was chosen because it has one of the fastest tidal flows in the world.
-The installation went live and was connected to the grid in mid-December, 2008, injecting an extra 1.2 megawatts of electricity.
+The installation went live and was connected to the grid in mid-December 2008, injecting an extra 1.2 megawatts of electricity.

-The turbine is scheduled to produce power for five years, though Marine Current Turbines were reported to have asked for an extension beyond their 2013 contract.
+The turbine was scheduled to produce power for five years, though Marine Current Turbines were reported to have asked for an extension beyond their 2013 contract.
 By March 2010, the turbine had passed an operating time of over 1,000 hours - a first for any marine energy device.

 Impact to the environment was closely scrutinised.
 The device, built in Belfast's famous Harland and Wolff shipyard, is rigged with a sonar device which stops the motion of the rotor blades when it detects marine lifeform near it.
 While there has been no negative affect to the environment - a special protected wildlife area - it has been noticed that porpoises stop communicating while passing the device.